OurGiant/aws-ping-saml/README.md

 pip3 install -r requirements.txt
 ```

-### MacOS Users Special Instuctions
+### MacOS Users Special Instructions
 After downloading the webdriver to INSTALL_DIR/drivers you may experience a security warning when attempting to execute the utility.
 To fix this, execute the following
 ```
 xattr -d com.apple.quarantine chromedriver
 ```
-This example is for chromedriver, but will also work on geckdriver (firefox)
+This example is for chromedriver, but will also work on geckodriver (firefox)

 ## Running the utility